zimolzak/CleanoPheno/er-revisit-critical.md

 ## Cholelithiasis

-- K80

-Make a "maybe not exclude" category.
-Like cholangitis.
+I assume we will *not* put cholecystitis in this definition.
+In other words, don't exclude acute chole, because standard of care is admission and surgery or percutaneous drainage.

+- K80.20 Calculus of gallbladder without cholecystitis, without obstruction
+- K80.21 Calculus of gallbladder without cholecystitis, with obstruction
+- K80.50 Calculus of bile duct without cholangitis or cholecystitis, without obstruction
+- K80.51 Calculus of bile duct without cholangitis or cholecystitis, with obstruction
+- K80.70 Calculus of gallbladder and bile duct without cholecystitis, without obstruction
+- K80.71 Calculus of gallbladder and bile duct without cholecystitis, with obstruction
+- K80.80 Other cholelithiasis without obstruction
+- K80.81 Other cholelithiasis with obstruction

 ## Biliary colic

-- R10.83 ?
-- K83.8
-- K83.9

-"maybe not exclude" category.
+This should be covered already by the codes above, in particulary K80.2*.

 ## Renal colic

-- N32
+- N20.0 Calculus of kidney
+- N20.1 Calculus of ureter
+- N20.2 Calculus of kidney with calculus of ureter
+- N20.9 Urinary calculus, unspecified
+- N21.0 Calculus in bladder
+- N21.1 Calculus in urethra
+- N21.8 Other lower urinary tract calculus

-(but consider : N20 Calculus of kidney and ureter; N21 Calculus of lower urinary tract; N22 Calculus of urinary tract in diseases classified elsewhere ) --> yes, exclue those N20 etc.
+- N21.9 Calculus of lower urinary tract, unspecified
+- N22 Calculus of urinary tract in diseases classified elsewhere
+- N23 Unspecified renal colic